 - Antidepressants like Prozac, Paxil, and Zoloft, either taken daily or two weeks before the onset of your period

-- Nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen and naproxen ease cramping and breast discomfort
+- Nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen and naproxen to ease cramping and breast discomfort

-- Diuretics (water pills) reduce weight gain, swelling and bloating of PMS, help your body shed excess fluid through your kidneys
+- Diuretics (water pills) to reduce weight gain, swelling and bloating of PMS, and help your body shed excess fluid through your kidneys

-For help alleviating your PMS symptoms, call or make an appointment online today at Pasadena Pellet Therapy in Pasadena, California.
+For help alleviating your PMS symptoms, call or request an appointment online today at Pasadena Pellet Therapy in Pasadena, California.